|

 Foreign Direct Investment in India

-In India, Foreign Direct Investment Policy allows for investment only in
+In India, Foreign Direct Investment Policy allows for investment only in case of the following form of investments:

 - Through financial alliance